V. Sattui Winery

 Put the V. Sattui Winery on your must-do list.
 It's not a huge winery with touristy gimmicks, but it is one of the friendliest and boasts award-winning wines and spacious picnic grounds.
 Come for the wine tasting and stay for lunch on the lawn.
 You'll be glad you did.

-v sattui winery, v sattui vineyards, napa valley wineriesRoses punctuate the end of each grapevine row at V. Sattui.
+V Sattui WineryRoses punctuate the end of each grapevine row at V. Sattui.
+Photo ©Photoquest

 Nearly 60 years later, Vittorio's grandson, Dario Sattui realized his own dream of owning a winery, naming it in honor of Vittorio.